NazD11/Ghost-Blocks/README.md

 # Ghost-Blocks
 Ghost blocks for minecraft 1.8.9 chattriggers

+## WARNING:

+This module IS bannable so please, use at your own risk.

 ## INSTALLATION:

 (Insure the chat triggers mod is installed on the 1.8.9 forge client!!!)